IBM-Bluemix-Docs/security-advisor/iam.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Managing access for {{site.data.keyword.security-advisor_short_notm}}
+# Managing access for {{site.data.keyword.security-advisor_short}}
 {: #service-access}

-As an account owner, you can manage access to instances of {{site.data.keyword.security-advisor_long}}, by using {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
-By setting policies within your account that create different levels of access for different users, you can ensure that each instance of {{site.data.keyword.security-advisor_short_notm}} is secure.
+As an account owner, you can manage access to {{site.data.keyword.security-advisor_full}}, by using {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
+By setting policies within your account that create different levels of access for different users, you can ensure that each instance of {{site.data.keyword.security-advisor_short}} is secure.
 {: shortdesc}

-To see the roles that are required to work with the {{site.data.keyword.security-advisor_short_notm}} service, see the [{{site.data.keyword.compliance_short}} documentation](/docs/security-compliance?topic=security-compliance-at-events).
-Note that {{site.data.keyword.security-advisor_short_notm}} is now known as Security Insights.
+To see the roles that are required to work with the {{site.data.keyword.security-advisor_short}} service, see the [{{site.data.keyword.compliance_short}} documentation](/docs/security-compliance?topic=security-compliance-at-events).
+Note that {{site.data.keyword.security-advisor_short}} is now known as Security Insights.
 {: important}